yoshioterada/Secure-OpenAI-Java-App-on-Azure-Container-Apps/README.md

 export JAR_FILE_PATH_AND_NAME=./target/Yoshio-AI-App-0.0.1-SNAPSHOT.jar
 ```

-As I explained in "[1.
-Deploying Java applications to Azure Container Apps without Containerization]()" you no longer need to create and deploy your own container image when deploying to Azure Container Apps.
+As explained in "[1.
+Deploying Java Applications to Azure Container Apps Without Containerization]()", you no longer need to create and deploy your own container image when deploying to Azure Container Apps.
 We only have the Java artifact `Yoshio-AI-App-0.0.1-SNAPSHOT.jar`, and we will deploy based on this.

 To do so, use the `az containerapp up` command.
 As you can see from the arguments, you only need to specify `--artifact $JAR_FILE_PATH_AND_NAME`, without any container image arguments.
 This command will automatically set up the build environment, build the container, and deploy it.